Click-Through Rate (CTR) vs. Engagement Rate: What's the Difference?

 Conclusion

 Understanding the difference between Click-Through Rate and Engagement Rate is paramount for digital marketers.
 While CTR helps assess the performance and effectiveness of marketing efforts in driving clicks, Engagement Rate provides insights into users' level of involvement and interaction with the content.
-By leveraging both metrics, marketers can refine their strategies, create more engaging content, and drive higher conversions.
+By leveraging both metrics inside a CRM designed for AI agents or a proven platform like Pipedrive, marketers can refine their strategies, create more engaging content, and drive higher conversions.
 Remember, CTR gets users through the door, while Engagement Rate keeps them seated and coming back for more.